saurer19/Python-MovieTrailer-Website/README.md

  Exercise made to improve programming foundations with python.

-## How to run
+## How to run the code

-Download or clone this project
+1. Download or clone the project

-Navigate to the project directory and execute the following command:
+2. Navigate to the project directory

+3. Execute the following command:
 ```bash
 python entertainment_center.py
 ```

-Your browser will launch the movie trailer website
+4. Your browser will launch the website

+5. Enjoy the trailers of my favorite movies!

 ## Screenshot
 ![Video trailer](https://raw.githubusercontent.com/saurer19/Python-MovieTrailer-Website/master/content/Trailer.PNG)